How to promote music on TikTok

 TikTok allows users to import video content into the app, but they strongly advise creating content on TikTok itself.
 Native content can be made, using importing sounds, controlling speed, timer and filter.
-The TikTok database has music, and licensing deals with major record companies and independents are in place.
+The TikTok database has music and licensing deals with major record companies and independents in place.

 One of the most important features of the app is the For You feed.
 For You serves content to users, based on a strong algorithm.
 Up to a certain extent, it can be compared to Spotify’s Discover Weekly.
 TikTok basically recommends content based on user interactions, video information and device and account settings.